Attacks on Approximate Caches in Text-to-Image Diffusion Models

 \section{\poison{}: Image Poisoning Attack}

 If a prompt hits the approximate cache, the output image resembles the cached one when it is similar with the cache prompt.
-Therefore, attackers can inject prompts with their preferred information (e.g., logos) to the cache, which will later be reused by victims.
+Therefore, attackers can inject prompts with their preferred information (e.g., logos) into the cached states, which will later be reused by victims.
 In this section, we present an image poisoning attack, \poison{}.